ValentinaDej/serverless-academy/06_INSTAGRAM_GIVEAWAY/README.md

 **Getting Started**

-1. Clone the repository containing the bot's code.
+1. Clone the repository.
-2. Install the required dependencies by running: `npm install`.
-3. Start by running: `npm start`.
+2. Start by running: `npm start`.

 **Functions**
 The program provides three functions to answer specific questions: